-Steven Bruce Right.
+Right.
 Okay.
-So there we go.
-But we're not required.
-Remember to wear FFP two marks, that's entirely up to the individual.
-Kevin has been brilliant.
+So, there we go.
+But we're not required, remember, to wear FFP2 masks, that's entirely up to the individual.
+Karen, that's been brilliant.
 Thank you very much.
-And we got you in a very short notice for this and interesting burst of greenness about your partway through will be very helpful and the resources you've offered to share them to share I'm sure will be very welcomed by the audience.
-So thank you.
+We got you in a very short notice for this and interesting burst of greenness about you partway through the broadcast but you've been very helpful and the resources you've offered to share I'm sure will be very welcomed by the audience.
+So, thank you.
 I hope that's been useful to you.
-If you have other questions about PP or facemask in particular, then do send them in because we will do our utmost to find the answers for you.
+If you have other questions about PPE or facemasks in particular, then do send them in because we will do our utmost to find the answers for you.
 Not necessarily through Karen.
-We'll get the advice from her Where we can but also from other sources.
-The aim of course APM is to help you out wherever we can
+We'll get the advice from her where we can but also from other sources.
+The aim of course at APM is to help you out wherever we can.